Are you an aspiring 3D lighting artist?

-After spending more than a decade lighting animated movies for Blue Sky Studios, we’ve developed a system that will train lighting artists quickly.
+After spending more than a decade lighting animated movies for Blue Sky Studios, we developed a system that will train lighting artists quickly.

-Our comprehensive system is designed to help you learn about 3D lighting at your own pace.
-The training session takes only an hour every day.
+The Lighting Bundle is designed to help you learn about 3D lighting at your own pace.
+That’s why the training session takes only an hour every day.
 You can focus on your day job and spend your free time training to be a light artist.

 One of our successful students includes Shane Sternstein, a Dreamworks lighter.